bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Military Rank

 You have a military rank from your career as a soldier.
 Soldiers loyal to your former military organization still recognize your authority and influence, and they defer to you if they are of a lower rank.
-Before deploying onto a map, you gain a soldier sidekick under your command who deploys and recalls alongside you.
-The soldier sidekick follows your commands to the best of its ability.
-If your soldier sidekick survives until the end of a game session, you gain ⛁ at the start of the downtime phase.
+Before deploying onto a map, you gain a soldier minion under your command who deploys and recalls alongside you.
+The soldier minion follows your commands to the best of its ability.
+If the soldier minion dies, remove it from the playing field.
+If you still have a soldier minion when your party recalls, you gain ⛁ at the start of the downtime phase.

+## Urchin

+You grew up on the streets alone, orphaned, and poor.
+You had no one to watch over or provide for you, so you learned to provide for yourself.
+You fought fiercely over food and kept a constant watchout for other desperate souls who might steal from you.
+You slept on rooftops and in alleyways, were exposed to the elements, and endured sickness without the advantage of medicine or a place to recuperate.
+You've survived despite all odds and did so through cunning, strength, speed, or some combination of each.

+**Tool Proficiencies:** Disguise kit, thieves' tools

+**Equipment:** A dagger (small knife), a pet mouse, a token to remember your parents by, and a belt pouch containing ⛁

+### Feature: TBD

 ## Background-Name